 Skip to main content

-In this section, we'll walk you through creating a module for registering user accounts using EVM (Ethereum Virtual Machine) wallets.
-This functionality can be utilized to enable users to sign in with EVM-compatible wallets like MetaMask and can be extended to include various features such as payments.
+In this section, we will create a module that enables user account registration using EVM (Ethereum Virtual Machine) wallets.
+This functionality allows users to sign in with EVM-compatible wallets like MetaMask and can be extended to include features such as payments.

 Conceptual design

-In this example, we will allow users to register an account by simply signing a message using MetaMask.
-This is done by using the open account registration strategy that is part of the ft library.
+Users will register an account by signing a message with MetaMask.
+We achieve this by utilizing the open account registration strategy from the ft library.
 The following sequence diagram illustrates the registration flow:

 Implementation in Rell

-1. Create a folder named registration and within it, create a file called module.rell.
+1. Create a folder named registration, and within it, add a file called module.rell.

 2. Add the following definitions to registration/module.rell: